 Today there are Montessori schools all over the world.
 In the United States there are over 5,000 independent and public Montessori schools.
 There are a number of national and international “umbrella” organizations dedicated to facilitating and promoting Montessori education.
 MDS is affiliated with the American Montessori Society

-Because there are so many interpretations of Dr. Montessori’s work we suggest that you arrange a classroom observation to determine if our school is a good match for your family.
-To arrange an observation call the office at (860) 889-0340.
+Because there are so many interpretations of Dr. Montessori’s work we suggest that you arrange a school tour or Zoom conversation to determine if our school is a good match for your family.
+To arrange a tour or Zoom conversation call the office at (860) 889-0340.